Double layer in ionic liquids: capacitance vs temperature: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. G.A.
-Tsirlina and Dr. V. Lockett and for useful discussions.
-We acknowledge the supercomputing support from the von Neumann-Institut f{\"u}r Computing, FZ J{\"u}lich (Project ID ESMI11) and the ARCHIE-west supercomputing centre (EPSRC grant no. EP/K000586/1).
+We thank Prof. A.A.
+Kornyshev, Prof. G.A.
+Tsirlina, and Dr. V. Lockett for useful discussions.
+We acknowledge the supercomputing support from the von Neumann-Institut f{\"u}r Computing, FZ J{\"u}lich (Project ID ESMI11), the ARCHIE-west supercomputing centre (EPSRC grant no. EP/K000586/1) and the High Performance Computing Center of the University of Tartu.
 This work was supported by Grant FE 1156/2-1 of the Deutsche Forschungsgemeinschaft (DFG), by the Estonian Personal Research Project PUT1107, and by the EU through the European Regional Development Fund (TK141 ``Advanced materials and high-technology devices for energy recuperation systems'').
 K.K. thanks the Max Planck Institut f{\"u}r Mathematik in den Naturwissenschaften for hospitality during her stay there and access to the local computing facilities.